CubedCard/automations/README.md

 where you need to guess the 4 digit pin code.
 I wrote a brute force script for this, just for fun! :)

 <img src="games/img/guess the pin.png" alt="Guess the pin game result" style="width: 50%;" />

+Furthermore, there are the [humanbenchmark](https://humanbenchmark.com/) games, right [here](./games/humanbench), that I try to automate using Python.